Nurse shares terrifying experience being carjacked, held at gunpoint

 The suspects got away with her keys and ended up stealing her car.

 "I thought of my two children that count on me for everything.
-I just did what I was told," she added.
+I just did what I was told," Miller said.
 "My car can be replaced.
 My life can't."

-On Thursday, there was another carjacking just as brazen, across town, at a gas station on the 3100 block of West Hunting Park Avenue.
+On Thursday, there was another brazen carjacking across town, at a gas station on the 3100 block of West Hunting Park Avenue.

-Just before 3:00 a.m., the victim was approached by three suspects, where one of them pulled out a gun and put it to the victim's head.
+Just before 3 a.m., the victim who was pumping gas was approached by three suspects.
+Police said one of them pulled out a gun and put it to the victim's head.

 The suspects in this incident also got away with the victim's car keys and drove off.

-But Friday, Miller spoke with Action News hoping whoever is behind both of these crimes might have a change of heart.
+Jennifer Miller said she spoke with Action News hoping whoever is behind both of these crimes might have a change of heart.

 "I feel like God was with me that day and protected me.
 I just hope God is with them," said Miller.
 "I hope that maybe there's a way people can realize they don't have to live like this."